Victoria Police Public Order Response Team: Structure

 The Public Order Response Team is part of the Operations Support Division of the Transit and Public Safety Command.
 In 2012, the ORU consisted of five teams: four ORU teams and one PORT.

 In 2016, the government provided funding of A$7.6 million to the ORU ongoing over five years as part of the Public Safety Package to improve PORT's response to public order incidents and events.
 New specialist vehicles, equipment and uniforms were purchased, 40 additional officers allocated to PORT and increased training was delivered.
 In 2018, Victoria Police said that all of the 324 officers in the ORU would now be required to complete the Public Order Response Team course to be able to supplement PORT if required.

 In 2021, Police Life magazine reported that the Operations Response Unit was now known as the Public Order Response Team.

 Operations

 PORT was involved in the removal of Occupy Melbourne from the City Square in October 2011, the Grocon Emporium site CFMEU dispute in August 2012 over three weeks, and the East West Link Tunnel Protests in January 2014.
+PORT was involved in the COVID-19 protests in August 2021 to September 2021 that were described as the most violent and largest police operation in Victoria since the S11 protests in 2000.In September 2024, PORT would be involved in the Melbourne Land Forces Expo protests.

 PORT regularly deploys large numbers of officers to A-League soccer matches held within Victoria.

 PORT provides core assistance each weekend to Operation Safe Streets in the Melbourne CBD conducted on a Friday and Saturday night.
 Their focus is on visiting licensed premises and other popular late night venues and also assist with out of control parties as well as generalised public order policing.
 The Safe Streets Taskforce is a highly visible police operation conducted in areas with alcohol related public order issues.